Carl Friedrich von Siemens Foundation: History

 Ernst von Siemens, chairman of the supervisory board of Siemens AG from 1956 to 1971, established the Foundation from his private assets.
 It bears the name of his father Carl Friedrich von Siemens, who was also chairman of the supervisory board of Siemens Group between 1919 and 1941.
 From 1964 the foundation's managing director was the publicist Armin Mohler, and in 1985 Heinrich Meier succeeded Mohler.
 Since October 2023, the foundation has had an award-winning politician and administrative official as its managing director, Isabel Pfeiffer-Poensgen.

 The foundation under Armin Mohler 1964–1985

 Mohler used the foundation mainly for political events.
-An example of this is a famos series on Carl Schmitt organized by Mohler in 1978.
+An example of this is a famous series on Carl Schmitt organized by Mohler in 1978.
 The lectures were then published by Propyläen-Verlag under the title Der Ernstfall as the second volume in the Foundation's series of publications, even though Schmitt was academically and journalistically isolated because of his commitment to Nazi Germany.
 Speakers were Among others Knut Borchardt, Paul Carell, Hellmut Diwald and Christian Meier.
 The series was understood as a tribute to Schmitt.
 Other publications of the foundations also dealt with persons or topics related to the New Right.

 In 1980, the historian Ernst Nolte gave a lecture at the Carl Friedrich von Siemens Foundation entitled Zwischen Geschichtslegende und Revisionismus (Between Historical Legend and Revisionism), which the Frankfurter Allgemeine Zeitung published, thus triggering the Historikerstreit, the so-called historians' dispute.